The SFX Series: Sound Expander, Sound Sampler, Music Maker/Music Maker II, External Keyboard

 The FM Sound Expander software uses Music Maker keys as its piano keyboard layout, if you don't have the external keyboard to plug in.

-The Music Maker, as explained above, probably has the widest range of the SFX series, appearing in Canada and as part of at least one unusual pack-in known in Australia; according to 'John vl' it was included with the 64, a Datasette, some tape software (presumably including some music applications) and programming books.
+The Music Maker, as explained above, probably has the widest range of the SFX series, appearing in Canada and Mexico (reported by Jorge Diaz), and as part of at least one unusual pack-in known in Australia: according to 'John vl' it was included with the 64, a Datasette, some tape software (presumably including some music applications) and programming books.
 The Sound Expander did not come with it, and it is unclear if this was a real Commodore pack-in deal or merely a third-party sell-off.

 This 61-key keyboard, bafflingly billed by Commodore as 49, was simply an 8x8 matrix with diodes in series on each contact to help debounce.
 An add-on for the Sound Expander itself, it mapped into the Sound Expander's registers and was read from there (see the Sound Expander's entry).
 The keyboard plugs into a 16-pin port on the Sound Expander's side panel.
-Strictly eyeballing the picture I would say the travel depth was probably no worse than other synthesiser keyboards of the day, but Magnus Eriksson says the keyboard feels totally plastic and has no velocity sense ("it has all the feel of a really cheap toy synth ... and if you actually try to play it, the 'click' and 'clunk' from the thing will probably sound louder than the Sound Expander" ... well, there it is :-).
+The travel depth on my unit is not unreasonable but the keyboard feels very plasticky and has no velocity sense whatsoever.
 Its price tag in Germany was an ungodly 280DM, but around $80 as announced in the USA, although for some reason it was not listed in the original SFX UK price list.